 Studies show that people actually dislike creativity— and experts more so than anyone else.
 This is why, time and again, business partners who care most about backing great art— who thus pride themselves on knowing what great art looks like— end up backing the least creative works.

 And so the Bobtail Yearlings prefer to work with business partners who take pride in knowing how to do business, not in recognizing great art.

-If the Bobtail Yearlings are to achieve our mission, then others should find it pleasant and rewarding to interact with us.
+If the Bobtail Yearlings are to achieve our mission, then others should find it rewarding to interact with us.
 And it should feel just as meaningful for us to work with each other.
 So each Yearling will vow to be a model of emotional intelligence, who’ll treat others with empathy, kindness, and respect.

 Of course, we won’t hesitate to criticize indie rock as an ideology.
 But we’ll always remind ourselves that those who’ve devoted their lives to it are people like us, and they’re the heroes of their own stories.

-The band leader decides on the overall vision for the Bobtail Yearlings.
+The band leader decides the overall vision for the Bobtail Yearlings.
 For now, Bennett is our band leader, since this is the de facto reality.
 However, in the long term we should be open to having multiple band leaders, or even none at all.

-Every Yearling will work forty hours a week to benefit the band, for the duration of their time in the band.
-This work will largely be self-directed.
-Examples include practicing one’s instrument, writing song parts, and so forth.
+Each Yearling will work forty hours a week to benefit the band, for the duration of their time in the band.
+This work can largely be self-directed.
+Examples include practicing one’s instrument, composing song parts, and so forth.
 Naturally, touring and performing count as band work.
 Of course, we’ll take holidays, vacations, and sick days off.

 Everyone who’s a Yearling during the creation of a project will be given equal credit and royalties.
-This includes the admin, as well as artists in other mediums.
+This includes the admin, as well as artists of other mediums.
 Of course, we’re free to mention who contributed which parts, as Lennon and McCartney often did.